The Big Picture on The Hottest Real Estate Markets:

 If you’re looking for the best housing markets in the US for cash flow, here’s a map of the 300 largest cities in the U.S., contrasting their gross rent multiplier (GRM).
 Remember, lower is better!

-Alternatively, see this list of the cities with the best cap rates.
+While a different metric from cap rates, local GRM is closely related to local cap rates.
+Check out this list of the cities with the best cap rates to compare with the map above.
 (If you’re not familiar with them, here’s an overview of how cap rates work).

 Before buying a rental property, always run the numbers through a rental income calculator.
 Most new real estate investors underestimate expenses and fail to calculate real estate cash flow property.